cedx/david.gulp/doc/usage.md

 - **errorSCM**: boolean = `false` : If a dependency version is a source control URL, emit an error.
 - **ignore**: string[] = `[]`: Ignore the specified dependencies.
 - **registry**: string | URL = `"https://registry.npmjs.org"` : The [npm](https://www.npmjs.com) registry URL.
-- **reporter**: boolean | Object = `true`: Whether a report should be printed to the standard output.
+- **reporter**: boolean | Reporter = `true`: Whether a report should be printed to the standard output.
 If it is an object, it will be used as reporter.
 - **unstable**: boolean = `false` : Use unstable dependencies.
 - **update**: boolean | string = `false` : Whether to update dependencies in the file contents to latest versions.
 If it is a string, it will be used as the operator in version comparators.
 - **verbose**: boolean = `false` : Whether to output the versions of all dependencies instead of only the outdated ones.